BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 download of these files; please include a check that the result has the expected [SHA256](https://en.wikipedia.org/wiki/SHA-2).
 Do NOT redistribute or embed any files within Bedrock unless they have a suitably permissive license.
-Any download steps should be visibly documented, and users encouraged to take that step once per repository checkout.
+Any download steps should be visibly documented, and users are encouraged to take that step once per repository checkout.
 An example in our current codebase is found in [riscv_prep.sh](../build-tools/riscv_prep.sh), which downloads source files needed to build a riscv toolchain (binutils, gcc, newlib), and is used in building our CI Docker image.